 The EuroPOND initiative is a unique team of scientists spanning computational neuroscience and clinical neurology.
 Together we are developing computational models and using state-of-the-art data-science techniques to understand a range of neurological disorders.
-From Alzheimer’s disease and Multiple Sclerosis, to normal ageing and abnormal brain development in preterm infants, we are learning characteristic patterns of progression directly from large medical data sets.
+We are learning characteristic patterns of progression directly from large medical data sets including Alzheimer’s disease, Multiple Sclerosis, normal ageing, and abnormal brain development in preterm infants.
 These disease signatures will enable improved diagnosis and management of neurological disorders.

 The global ageing population has placed neurodegenerative diseases among the biggest public health challenges of 21st century healthcare.
 We must understand this spectrum of diseases on both mechanistic and phenotypic levels to inform diagnosis, prognosis, monitoring, therapy development, and treatment & care decisions.

 Our vision is to provide new avenues for understanding the complexity of neurological diseases.
 Disentangling this complexity by identifying signatures of each disease is essential for meeting the challenge.